 Located in the heart of Midtown Detroit, Wayne State University is one of the nation’s preeminent public research universities.
-It among a handful of institutions to be recognized nationally as both a Carnegie Research Intensive (R1) and a Community Engaged University.
+It is one of a handful of institutions in the United States to be recognized as both a Carnegie Research Intensive (R1) and a Community Engaged University.
 Wayne State is home to the most diverse student body in Michigan.
-To support faculty development and retention Wayne State offers a collegial environment, supportive mentoring programs, research funding opportunities, state-of-the-art facilities, several Institutes, Centers, and hospitals to facilitate interdisciplinary research, and access to collaborators in communities and universities across southeast Michigan and neighboring southern Ontario.
+To support faculty development and retention, the university offers a collegial environment, supportive mentoring programs, research funding opportunities, state-of-the-art facilities, several Institutes, Centers, and hospitals to facilitate interdisciplinary research, and access to collaborators in communities and at universities across southeast Michigan and neighboring southern Ontario.

 The University is an Affirmative Action Recruiter/Equal Opportunity Employer, and qualified candidates from historically underrepresented minority groups are particularly encouraged to apply.
 A summary of faculty benefits is available at http://hr.wayne.edu/tcw/benefits/

-Questions about this search may be directed to Search Committee Chair, Dr. Stephen Chrisomalis, firstname.lastname@example.org
+Questions about this search may be directed to Search Committee Chair, Dr. Julie Lesnik, Julie.Lesnik@wayne.edu